easypropertylistings/Easy-Property-Listings/readme.txt

 = 3.3 May 15, 2019 =

+* New: Gutenberg support along with the REST WordPress API.
+Using the WordPress classic plugin will disable Gutenberg and Easy Property Listings or define some constants, details below.
 * New: Shortcode [listing_advanced] that is a super powered shortcode with a million possible filters possible.
-And easy to use.
+* New: Shortcode [listing_element] for use with page builder systems to output variables, meta fields, action hooks, excerpt,  onto templates.
+* New: Re-created Social SVG Icons.
+* New: Re-created Social PNG Icons.
+* New: Production/Development mode option to enable or disable minimised CSS and JS files.
+* New: Enhanced CSS implemented to enable better listing grid wrapping along with a larg number of helper classes to construct custom templates for listings.
+Enabled on new installations.
+When upgrading the enhanced CSS is disabled.
+Enable and disable from Advanced Settings.
+* New: Tools page holding Import and Export options along with the Upgrade screen.
+* New: Export Easy Property Listings settings and import them into another site on the Tools page.
+* New: Upgrade notice that will copy the listing pricing for all listing types into a unified price search.
+* New: Unified price search slider usable in the EPL - Listing Search widget and [listing_search] shortcode.

-* New: Now able to add a function.php file to the active_child_theme/easypropertylistings where you can store code and filter customisations.
+* New: Able to add a functions.php file to the active_child_theme/easypropertylistings where you can store code and filter customisations.
-* New: Export Easy Property Listings settings and import them into another site on the Tools option.
+* New: Able to add style-single.css and style-archive.css to the active_child_theme/easypropertylistings where you can store CSS customisations along with the already implemented style.css file.
+* New: Implemented a Featured listing system that will allow you to set your listings as featured from the listing administration page.
+With the update to the EPL Importer add-on listings that you mark as featured will stay featured when updated from external sources.
+* New: Major tweaks to the custom fields screens allowing for a smaller data entry screen when adding your listing details.

-* New: Added a notice to the frontend explaining where the map should go when a Google Maps API key is not set.
+* New: Added a notice to the frontend explaining where the map should go when a Google Maps API key is not set and re-built the JS to avoid any issues when the API key is not added.
 * New: Easier to add additional custom stickers to listings with the epl_property_stickers hook.
 * New: Address function for use in custom templates epl_the_address, epl_get_the_address.
 * New: Status functions for use in custom templates epl_the_status, epl_get_the_status.
 * New: Under Offer functions for use in custom templates epl_the_under_offer, epl_get_the_under_offer.
-* New: Enabled Mini Website URL meta field as a number of REAXML providers are now using 3D Tours.
+* New: Enabled Mini Website URL meta field as a number of REAXML providers are now using 3D Tours along with support for custom button titles.
 * New: Able to configure sorting dropdown as tabs.
-* New: Implemented CSS and JS minified files and development mode option to disable minimised CSS and JS files.
-* New: Development mode setting that currently enabled minified JS and CSS files.
-* New: Upgrade notice that will copy the listing pricing for all listing types into a unified price search.

 * New: EPL - Author widget supports single or multiple users with user searching capabilities.
 Allowing you to use the widget and set a specific agent or WordPress user.
-* New: Enhanced CSS implemented, for new installations this is enabled.
-If upgrading then the enhanced CSS is disabled.
-Enable and disable from Advanced Settings.

 * New: Floorplan uploader now support a custom label added to the listing entry screen.
 Label filter is still in place.
 * New: External Links now 3 are now supported with a custom label.
 Label filter is still in place.
 * New: Mini Website URL,  2 are supported with a custom label.
 Label filter is still in place.
-* New: Major tweaks to the custom fields screens allowing for a smaller data entry screen when adding your listing details.
-* New: Map Icon.
+* New: Map Icon with filter fort customising.
 * New: Listing Map Icon for when the location is not exact, IE when the user selects to not display the full address.
 * New: Users profiles now have Instagram, Pinterest and YouTube links and social icons added.
-* New: Re-created Social SVG Icons.
-* New: Tools page holding Import and Export options along with the Upgrade screen.
-* New: Shortcode [listing_element] for use with page builder systems to output variables, meta fields, action hooks, excerpt,  onto templates.

 * New: Pets icons and function to handle output with the get_property_pets function.
 * New: Rental Leased Date custom field.
 * New: Ability to apply multiple templates using the epl_property_single_default filter to the single listing template loading queue.